Queer Quebec: The Ultimate Gay Quebec City Travel Guide

 Le Drague Cabaret Club (815 Rue Saint-Augustin): If you are only going to one Quebec City gay bar, make it Le Drague.
 It’s the biggest dance club in Quebec with a nice outdoor terrace.
 The scene here is inclusive – and you’ll even see a few allies in the mix here.

-Bar St-Matthew’s (889 Cรดte Sainte-Geneviรจve): A block from Le Drague, St-Matthew’s caters to a gay male crowd.
+Bar St-Matthew’s (889 Côte Sainte-Geneviève): A block from Le Drague, St-Matthew’s caters to a gay male crowd.
 Friday night drag shows come recommended.

 Bar Le Sacrilege (447 Rue Saint-Jean): Le Sacrilege is popular with the LGBTQ community but it’s not exclusively a gay bar.
-Come for the wide selection of craft beer and garden terrace.
+Come for the wide selection of craft beer.
+I recommend getting a seat in the gorgeous outdoor patio, a garden oasis filled with plants and string lights.

 Le Noctem (438 Rue du Parvis): Located in Saint-Roch, this microbrewery has a huge tap list and comfort food menu.
 Grab nachos or a burger and rest your feet after a day of exploring Old Quebec.
-They’re open until 3 am so stop in for a late night drink.
+Le Noctem is open until 3 am so stop in for a late night drink.

 When is Quebec City Pride?
 Is Quebec Pride Worth Visiting?

-Quebec City Pride is called Arc-en-ciel, the French word for Rainbow.
+Quebec City Pride is called Fierté, the French word for Pride.
 Held over Labor Day weekend, the three day festival is both a celebration of LGBTQ rights and an arts and culture festival.
-Over 30,000 people come for the parade, drag shows, LGBTQ movies, and live music.

 Quebec City Things to Do